MA

 Research methods, leadership and project management

-For students to be equipped with the necessary skills, knowledge and understanding to plan research and to demonstrate vision, originality, reflective practice and reflexivity and leadership.
+You’ll develop the skills, knowledge, and understanding needed to plan research and demonstrate vision, originality, reflective practice, reflexivity, and leadership.

 Major Project

-To enable students to produce a logical, coherent, and defensible study which is critical and analytical, which evaluates the research process and findings and draws logical and thoughtful conclusions and recommendations for practice and /or for further research.
+You’ll learn to produce a clear, well-structured, and critical study that evaluates your research process and findings, drawing thoughtful conclusions and recommendations for practice or further research.

 Dissertation

-To enable students to produce a logical, coherent, and defensible study which is critical and analytical, which evaluates the research process and findings and draws logical and thoughtful conclusions and recommendations for practice and /or for further research.
+You’ll be supported to produce a logical, coherent, and well-argued study that critically evaluates your research process and findings, drawing thoughtful conclusions and recommendations for practice or further research.

 Course Highlights